flutter/website/cookbook/testing/widget-test-tap-drag.md

   1. Use the
   [`drag`](https://docs.flutter.io/flutter/flutter_test/WidgetController/drag.html)
-  method to perform a swipe-to-dismiss action
+  method to perform a swipe-to-dismiss action.
   2. Use the
   [`pumpAndSettle`](https://docs.flutter.io/flutter/flutter_test/WidgetTester/pumpAndSettle.html)
   method to continually rebuild our Widget tree until the dismiss animation is complete.
-  3. Ensure the item no longer appears on screen
+  3. Ensure the item no longer appears on screen.

 <!-- skip -->
 ```dart